Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 0.01 (zero point zero one) has teamed up with Massdrop to bring this 65% collaboration to life.
-With a floating key design the Z70 looks slick, understated but every bit as capable as its competitors.
+With a floating key design, the Z70 looks slick and understated but every bit as capable as its competitors.

 Sold via Massdrop, this keyboard isn’t readily available.
-Massdrop is a group buy website that offers deals on products, like the Z70, from time to time.
+Massdrop is a group buys a website that offers deals on products, like the Z70, from time to time.
 You’ll have to subscribe to Massdrop to be notified when the next Z70 drop is on.

-Massdrop offer the Z70 as an assembled board or kit (-$10).
+Massdrop offers the Z70 as an assembled board or kit (-$10).
 Switch choices are either Cherry, Gateron, or Zealios (+$60).